P-dPF/P-dPF/README.md

 My name is Pedro, I live in Belo Horizonte - Brazil and I'm a Fullstack Web Development student @ Trybe.

-:heavy_check_mark: Over the last few months, I have been learning the fundamentals of HTML, CSS and Javascript for Web Development.
+:books: Over the last few months, I have been learning the fundamentals of HTML, CSS and Javascript for Web Development.
 I also studied the basics of some frontend stacks such as React and Redux.

 :rocket: I’m currently learning backend abilities such as Node.js with Express, Typescript and Sequelize, as well as the basics of the OOP paradigm.